perenstrom/perenstrom/README.md

 ### Hi there 👋
 I am a web developer based in Stockholm, Sweden.
-Currently working with services for Swish at Bontouch.
+Currently looking for a new challenge.

 I also occasionally write stuff at [dev.to/perenstrom/](https://dev.to/perenstrom/).
 Check it out!

+And if you're the businessy kind of person, check out [my LinkedIn](www.linkedin.com/in/perenstrom).

 #### Other accounts:
 * https://github.com/perenstrom-bontouch